Great Expectations: The creative process

 As Dickens began writing Great Expectations, he undertook a series of hugely popular and remunerative reading tours.
-His domestic life had, however, disintegrated in the late 1850s and he had separated from his wife, Catherine Dickens, and was having a secret affair with the much younger Ellen Ternan.
+His domestic life had, however, disintegrated in the late 1850s, and he had separated from his wife, Catherine Dickens, and was having a secret affair with the much younger Ellen Ternan.
 It has been suggested that the icy teasing of the character Estella is based on Ellen Ternan's reluctance to become Dickens's mistress.

 Beginning

 In his Book of Memoranda, begun in 1855, Dickens wrote names for possible characters: Magwitch, Provis, Clarriker, Compey, Pumblechook, Orlick, Gargery, Wopsle, Skiffins, some of which became familiar in Great Expectations.
 There is also a reference to a "knowing man", a possible sketch of Bentley Drummle.
 Another evokes a house full of "Toadies and Humbugs", foreshadowing the visitors to Satis House in chapter 11.
 Margaret Cardwell discovered the "premonition" of Great Expectations from a 25 September 1855 letter from Dickens to W. H. Wills, in which Dickens speaks of recycling an "odd idea" from the Christmas special "A House to Let" and "the pivot round which my next book shall revolve".
 The "odd idea" concerns an individual who "retires to an old lonely house…resolved to shut out the world and hold no communion with it".

 In an 8 August 1860 letter to Thomas Carlyle, Dickens reported his agitation whenever he prepared a new book.
-A month later, in a letter to John Forster, Dickens announced that he just had a new idea.
+A month later, in a letter to John Forster, Dickens announced that he had just had a new idea.